angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 ToA
 :::

-This pile, on the other hand, does require some less commmon card choices.
+This pile, on the other hand, does require some less common card choices.
 It works by using CB to cast ToA twice.
 To do it from no cards in hand requires a ton of lands on board, as well as :card[Rain of Filth], :card[Conjurer's Bauble], and maindeck Tendrils, which not every deck plays.
 However, with some